shurcooL/Hover/README.md

 ![](https://cloud.githubusercontent.com/assets/1924134/3011306/252b3942-df29-11e3-9068-8594e351dc69.png)

-The goal of the port is to run on multiple platforms (OS X, Linux, Windows, browser, iOS, Android) and improve technical aspects (e.g., support for higher resolutions), while preserving the original gameplay.
+The goal of the port is to run on multiple platforms (macOS, Linux, Windows, browser, iOS, Android) and improve technical aspects (e.g., support for higher resolutions), while preserving the original gameplay.

 Screenshot
 ----------